libexpat/libexpat/expat/README.md

 Note: This only applies to the Expat library itself, building UTF-16 versions of xmlwf and the tests is currently not supported.

-When using Expat with a project using autoconf for configuration, you can use the probing macro in `conftools/expat.m4` to determine how to include Expat.
-See the comments at the top of that file for more information.

 A reference manual is available in the file `doc/reference.html` in this distribution.